JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 final answer or what is simply inferred.

 Implied meaning -
+I have to admit I'm a bit confused by my initial writing on this since i seemed to be talking more about what determines what gets the label of implied meaning.
+After all, how else am i supposed to interpret what was likely intuiting on back then.
+In fear of losing something rich by shallow reinterpretation I will restate what i said almost word for word and exposit on what i likely actually meant a bit later, here's what I say:

 This is very analogous to
 peripheral vision.
 The specifics dont really matter.